HanWenfang/syncless/trunk/README.txt

 You need a Unix system with Python 2.5 or 2.6.
 Stackless Python is recommended, but not necessary.

-To install syncless, run this as root (without the # sign):
+To install Syncless, run this as root (without the # sign):

   # easy_install syncless